tus/tus-resumable-upload-protocol/protocol.md

 ensure that only the party that created a resource with an `Upload-Tag` header can use it for subseqeuent `HEAD` requests.

-One way servers can satisfy this requirement is to leverage available authentication information to bind the upload tag to a particular user, so that only this specific user can use the upload tag.
+One way servers can satisfy this recommendation is to leverage available authentication information to bind the upload tag to a particular user, so that only this specific user can use the upload tag.